Digital Radio in the Republic of Ireland

 Digital Radio in the Republic of Ireland is broadcast on a number of digital terrestrial, cable and internet platforms.
-Until the 31 March 2021, official broadcasts of the digital audio broadcasting standard were also available in the state by Raidió Teilifís Éireann (RTÉ) of their full banquet of radio services.
-DAB broadcasts since April 2021 are now restricted to unlicensed, low powered multiplexes in a small number of locations.
+Until 31 March 2021, official broadcasts of the full complement of radio services of Raidió Teilifís Éireann (RTÉ) using the digital audio broadcasting standard were also available in the state.
+From April 2021 until the summer of 2024, unlicensed, low-powered DAB multiplexes operated in a small number of locations.

 Digital Terrestrial Television

-All of RTE's digital radio services and the private radio service, Radio Maria Ireland are available on Saorview.
+All of RTÉ's digital radio services, and the private radio service Radio Maria Ireland, are available on Saorview.